What is omphalocele and where to find omphalocele treatment?

 Who will be on my care team?

 At Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health, we specialize in individual attention that starts with you having your own personal care coordinator to help you navigate this complex process.
 We use a comprehensive team approach to omphalocele.
 That way, you are assured of getting the best possible information by some of the most experienced physicians in the country.
-For omphalocele, your care team will include a maternal-fetal specialist, a pediatric surgeon, a neonatologist, a geneticist, a nurse specialist care coordinator, and several other technical specialists.
+For omphalocele, your care team will include a maternal-fetal specialist, a pediatric surgeon, a neonatologist, a geneticist, a nurse specialist care coordinator, a perinatal social worker, and several other technical specialists.
 This entire team will follow you and your baby closely through the evaluation process and this team will be responsible for designing and carrying out your complete care plan.

 What causes omphalocele?